whoschek/bzfs/README.md

 *  The number of times a retryable replication step shall be retried if it fails, for example because of network hiccups (default: 0).
-Also consider this option if a periodic pruning script may simultaneously delete a dataset or snapshot or bookmark while wbackup-zfs is running and attempting to access it.
+Also consider this option if a periodic pruning script may simultaneously delete a dataset or snapshot or bookmark while bzfs is running and attempting to access it.

 <!-- -->